ewels/clusterflow/docs/usage.md

 If `@merge_regex` is configured in the configuration file, input files may be merged before processing.

-If a mixture of file types or paired end / single end files are found, Cluster Flow will show an error and exit.
+If a mixture of file types or paired end / single end FastQ files are found, Cluster Flow will show an error and exit.
 This step can be skipped by using the `--no_fn_check` parameter.

 ## Downloading files